Something troubling this way comes

 The traveller’s step is brisk, his smile wide.
 He pulls the ghoulish jaw down across his face, and draws no breath.
 He peers to his left, then to his right, before setting off into the night.

-He leaves behind a broken level, its eye
+He leaves behind a broken level, its eye shattered underfoot.

 Discount Meat Wagon: